This website may ask your browser to store cookies. See our Cookies Policy for more information about our use of cookies.

 Day 11

 Cranbrook.
 The day is dedicated to the enchanting campus of Cranbrook, one of the leading graduate art schools in the US.
 Here Eliel Saarinen taught and his son Eero studied.
 Visits include Saarinen’s Art Deco house, the Art Museum, and special access to works from some of the 20th century’s leading artists and designers, all of whom had connections to Cranbrook.
 End with a private tour of the Smith House, designed by Frank Lloyd Wright in Usonian style for two teachers in Detroit.
-Overnight Detroit.
+Third and final night in Detroit.

 Day 12

 Detroit.
-Visit the Ford Piquette Avenue Plant, Henry Ford’s factory and the birthplace of the Model T. The tour finishes at noon.
+Visit the Ford Piquette Avenue Plant, Henry Ford’s factory and the birthplace of the Model T. Drive to the airport arriving in time for the suggested flight to Chicago, departing c.
+5.15pm, and connect to the overnight flight to London departing c.
+7.10pm.

 Price, per person